joseprupi/joseprupi.github.io/docs/_posts/_2023-09-04-cosine-similarity-simd-implementation.markdown

     return np.clip(dist, 0.0, 2.0)
 ```

-My initial thought is that the denominator is making it faster, I have no idea why but that is the only difference I see.
-My implementation is using the *norm* function from NumPy while SciPy uses two NumPy dot multiplications and the Python *sqrt* function.
-Let’s run it to ensure everything works as expected and also see how removing those checks improves performance.
+And now re-run it to ensure everything works as expected and also see how removing those checks improves performance.

 Implementation   |   Time (ms) |
 |-----------------|------------:|